awaisajaz1/azurefactory-databricks/README.md

 # Azure Data Factory/Databricks - Data Engineering Pipeline

-This repository documents the **Data Engineering Pipeline** built using **Azure Data Factory (ADF)**.
-The pipeline automates data extraction, transformation, and loading (ETL) processes, with support for incremental data loads and advanced transformations.
+This repository documents the **Data Engineering Pipeline** built using **Azure Data Factory (ADF), Databricks and Azure Datalake**.
+The pipeline automates data extraction, loading and transformation (ELT) processes, with support for incremental data loads and advanced transformations.
+This repo will help freshners and newbies to understand the core concepts including slowly changes dimensiions[1,2], merge concept in datalake, delta format and much more...

 ---